-This is the simplest form of business entity; it is used by more than 70 percent of businesses in the United States, according to the Small Business Administration.
-Sole proprietorship is used by businesses owned by one person who is responsible for all of its profits and debts.
+This is the simplest form of business entity, and it is used by more than 70 percent of businesses in the United States, according to the Small Business Administration.
+With sole proprietorship, one person is responsible for all of a company's profits and debts.

-A limited liability company is an entity that combines a sole proprietorship with the limited liability of a corporation.
-The owners, partners or shareholders of an LLC are protected from personal liability for the debts of the business, providing it cannot be proven that they have acted in an illegal, unethical or irresponsible manner in carrying out the activities of the business.
+A limited liability company is a hybrid structure that allows owners, partners or shareholders to limit their personal liabilities while enjoying the tax and flexibility benefits of a partnership.
+Under an LLC, members are protected from personal liability for the debts of the business, as long as it cannot be proven that they have acted in an illegal, unethical or irresponsible manner in carrying out the activities of the business.

 Factors to consider

 In regard to startup and operational complexity, there is nothing simpler than a sole proprietorship.
-You simply start doing business, report the profits and pay taxes on it as personal income.
-Conversely, however, it can be difficult to procure outside funding.
-Partnerships, on the other hand, require a signed agreement to define roles and percentages of profits, and LLCs and corporations are filed with the state and federal governments.
+You simply register your name, start doing business, report the profits and pay taxes on it as personal income.
+However, it can be difficult to procure outside funding.
+Partnerships, on the other hand, require a signed agreement to define roles and percentages of profits.
+Corporations and LLCs have various reporting requirements with the state and federal governments.

-A corporation carries the least amount of personal liability, as it is regarded as its own entity by the law.
-This means that creditors and customers can sue the corporation but not gain access to any personal assets of the officers or shareholders.
-An LLC offers the same protection but with the fluidity of a sole proprietorship.
+A corporation carries the least amount of personal liability, since the law holds that it is its own entity.
+This means that creditors and customers can sue the corporation, but they cannot gain access to any personal assets of the officers or shareholders.
+An LLC offers the same protection, but with the tax benefits of a sole proprietorship.
 Partnerships share the liability between the partners as defined by their partnership agreement.

-If you need to obtain outside funding sources — like investor or venture capital, bank loans and other avenues for money — you may be better suited as a corporation, which has an easier time doing so than a sole proprietor.
-Corporations can sell shares of stock, securing additional funding for growth, while sole proprietors can obtain funds only through their personal accounts, using their personal credit or taking on partners.
+If you need to obtain outside funding sources — like investor or venture capital, bank loans and other avenues for money — you may be better off establishing a corporation, which has an easier time of obtaining outside funding than does a sole proprietorship.
+Corporations can sell shares of stock, securing additional funding for growth, while sole proprietors can only obtain funds through their personal accounts, using their personal credit or taking on partners.
 An LLC can face similar struggles, although, as its own entity, it is not always necessary for the owner to use his or her personal credit or assets.

 Licenses, permits and regulations

-Regardless of which type of entity it is, every business must be licensed to operate legally.
+To operate legally, every business must be licensed.
 Depending on the type of business and its activities, it may need to be licensed at the local, state and federal levels.
-In addition to ensuring that your business entity has its basic legal registration, you may need specific permits.
-Regulations vary by industry, state and locality, and it is essential to understand the licensing rules where the business is located.
-Failure to comply with licensing and permit regulations can lead to legal action, fines and closure of the business.
+In addition to ensuring that your business entity is legally registered, you may need specific permits.